‘Love your neighbour as yourself’

 Both the church and the school are integral to the community as both seek to enrich the lives of all members of the community.
 The churches have an important part to play in the life of the school.
 Working with the staff and the governors, the church, through leadership of collective worship and school services seek to ensure that each child grows spiritually.
 Our hope is that every child should know that they are unique, special and that in their daily lives they should exhibit the school’s distinctive Christian values.

 St James' Church in Harvington is part of The Arch Benefice.
 Please click on the link below to find out further information.

 Children are encouraged to write and read their own prayers in our Collective Worship.
-Children may, if they wish ,write a prayer to be read out in assembly, bring their own prayer to assembly to read or have read, and write prayers for a specific Collective Worship service such as Harvest Festival, Remembrance or Christmas.
+Children may, if they wish, write a prayer to be read out, bring their own prayer to read or have read, and write prayers for a specific Collective Worship service such as Harvest Festival, Remembrance or Christmas.